Why the Grid will Die

 Or take transportation systems, in cities like Denver the transit system buys electricity from the grid to run its light rail and commuter trains.
 It won’t take the RTD in Denver or the MTA in New York long to realize that they can save a fortune and make their services more dependable by generating their own power via e-cat.
 Expect electric powered trolley, light rail, subway, commuter train and trolley bus systems to be greatly expanded once something like e-cat becomes available.

 It won’t take families long to see the same logic as these businesses.
 They’ll ask themselves: “why should I be shivering in the dark every time a tree limb falls on a power line?
 If I hook up that e-cat thing I’ll be warm and able to watch TV or work in my home office.”
 Home office workers will be among the first to make the switch because their businesses are computer dependent so they need a constant power supply.

 Seriously I do not see how the power grid and the utilities that run it could complete with something like e-cat.
 That being said the grid will still be around for years to come for a variety of reasons.
 Like the telephone network it will either slowly disappear or evolve into something else.
 One strong possibility is that the grid’s power will come from home and business generators rather than power plants at some point in the future.
 This would certainly be cheaper and more practical than giant power plants.

-- will the electricity grid disappear
+- will power grid disappear